 If your carer's leave to care for someone has terminated, you cannot commence another period of carer's leave to care for a different person until a period of 6 months has elapsed since the termination of the previous period of carer's leave.

 If you have successfully applied for carer's leave from employment, no less than 2 weeks before you intend to commence carer's leave, you and your employer must prepare and sign a document specifying or confirming this arrangement.
 The document must include some important information, for example, the date when you wish to commence carer's leave, the duration of your carer's leave, and the form in which your leave will be taken.
 You can find a sample confirmation document in Appendix B of the Carer's Leave Act explanatory booklet (pdf).
 Your employer signs and retains this document and must give you a copy of it so you can have a record of this arrangement.

 You may work while you are on carer’s leave for up to 15 hours a week provided your income from employment or self-employment is less than a weekly income limit set by the Department of Social Protection (DSP).
 You should contact the Carer's Benefit Section of the DSP for details of the income limit - see 'Where to apply' below.
 Alternatively you may attend an educational or training course or take up voluntary work for a maximum of 15 hours a week.

 Before you start work or training you should inform the Department of Social Protection.

-If you are getting Carer's Benefit you will get credited social insurance contributions or credits.
-If you are on carer's leave but do not get Carer's Benefit, you are still entitled to get credits.
+If you are getting Carer's Benefit or Carer's Allowance, you will get credited social insurance contributions or credits.
+If you are on carer's leave but do not get Carer's Benefit or Carer's Allowance, you are still entitled to get credits.
 You should get your employer complete the application form for carer's leave credits (pdf).
 This will make sure that your existing cover for social welfare is fully maintained.